 Watch Policy.
-CG IAR has a "Watch" policy for managers on the Focus List and Approved List.
-Watch status indicates that, in reviewing a manager, CG IAR has identified specific areas of the manager's business that (a) merit further evaluation by CG IAR and (b) may, but are not certain to, result in the manager becoming "Not Approved."
-Putting a manager on Watch does not signify an actual change in CG IAR opinion nor is it a guarantee that CG IAR will downgrade the manager.
-The duration of a Watch status depends on how long CG IAR needs to evaluate the manager and for the manager to address any areas of concern.
-For additional information, ask your Financial Advisor for a copy of CG IAR's Watch Policy.
+CG IAR has a "Watch" policy for Investment Products on the Focus List and Approved List.
+Watch status indicates that, in reviewing an Investment Product, CG IAR has identified specific areas of the manager's or Fund's business that (a) merit further evaluation by CG IAR and (b) may, but are not certain to, result in the Investment Product becoming "Not Approved."
+Putting an Investment Product on Watch does not signify an actual change in CG IAR opinion nor is it a guarantee that CG IAR will downgrade the Investment Product.
+The duration of a Watch status depends on how long CG IAR needs to evaluate the Investment Product and for the Investment Product to address any areas of concern.
+For additional information, ask your Graystone Consultant for a copy of CG IAR's Watch Policy.

 Tactical Opportunities List.
 CG IAR also has a Tactical Opportunities List.
-This consists of certain managers on the Focus List or Approved List recommended for investment at a given time based in part on then-existing tactical opportunities in the market.
+This consists of certain Investment Products on the Focus List or Approved List recommended for investment at a given time based in part on then-existing tactical opportunities in the market.

-Other Relationships with Managers.
-Some managers on the Approved List or Focus List may have business relationships with us or our affiliates.
-For example, a manager may use MS&Co. or an affiliate as its broker or may be an investment banking client of MS&Co. or an affiliate.
-CG IAR does not consider the existence or lack of a business relationship in determining whether to include or maintain a manager on the Approved List or Focus List.
+Other Relationships with Managers and Funds.
+Some managers and Funds on the Approved List or Focus List may have business relationships with us or our affiliates.
+For example, a manager or Fund may use MS&Co. or an affiliate as its broker or may be an investment banking client of MS&Co. or an affiliate.
+CG IAR does not consider the existence or lack of a business relationship in determining whether to include or maintain a manager or Fund on the Approved List or Focus List.